Why Is Aristotle Important to the History of Drama?

-Socrates argued that, if inspiration is the root of poetry, it is related to ecstacy.
-Ecstacy (literally meaning: “I stand outside”) is a state of being out of one’s self, and hence a state of irrationality.
+Socrates argued that, if inspiration is the root of poetry, it is related to ecstasy.
+Ecstasy (literally meaning: “I stand outside”) is a state of being out of one’s self, and hence a state of irrationality.
 For Socrates, poetry was a result of conscious human activity, nothing beyond the scope of reason.
 His disciple, Aristotle, tried to establish poetry not as a product of inspiration but as “techne”(art).
 Therefore, Aristotle proposed a paradigmatic shift from “Vates” to “Techne”.
-Only because he could make such a shift, he could approach texts with a critical objectivity.
+Only because he could make such a shift, could he approach texts with critical objectivity.
 Hence, he may be called the father of literary theory.

 Plato's Charges Against Poets

 Plato talks about poetry in “The Republic”, which is a discussion on the structure of the ideal state.
 In the third and the tenth books, he makes certain charges against poets in general.
 In the third book, Plato talks about the ideal citizens being rational and discriminating, to follow moderation.
 Poetry feeds emotions and tends to deviate men from this sense of moderation.
 This makes art emotionally pernicious.
 In the tenth book, Plato says that drama, being a representational medium, provokes to confuse appearance and reality, making one incapable of recognizing the truth.
 According to Plato, the visible reality is itself a shadow of an ideal reality.
 From his point of view, art is twice removed from reality because it imitates a shadow.
 This makes art intellectually pernicious.
 He was the first to associate dramatic representation with mimesis, an imitation of reality that claims to be the truth.